-A. HOUSTON MIDDLE SCHOOL - \$13 MILLION On November 30, 2018, South Central Alaska's 7.1 earthquake caused significant damage to Houston Middle School.
+A. HOUSTON MIDDLE SCHOOL - \$13 Million

+On November 30, 2018, South Central Alaska's 7.1 earthquake caused significant damage to Houston Middle School.
 Although major damage occurred to both public and private facilities, Houston Middle School was most significant.

 The Borough has received \$15 Million in insurance proceeds but this is woefully short of providing a safe and effective facility for our future students of Houston.
 A need for \$13 Million to repair and replace the facility is requested by the Matanuska-Susitna Borough.

-B. FULL FUNDING FOR SCHOOL BOND DEBT REIMBURSEMENT - \$17,963,518 Full funding as voted upon by citizens on October 10, 2010, for a 70-30 percent share of construction of necessary schools and school improvements for the fast growing Mat-Su Borough.
+B. FULL FUNDING FOR SCHOOL BOND DEBT REIMBURSEMENT - \$16,888,635 Full funding as voted upon by citizens on October 10, 2010, for a 70-30 percent share of construction of necessary schools and school improvements for the fast growing Mat-Su Borough.
 Citizens willingly chose to pay more for these important educational opportunities under the State's School Debt Service program.

 It is imperative that our citizens can go to the ballot box with full faith that their decision will be carried out as presented.
 Without this confidence in their decision, the citizens' ability to trust our government systems is shattered.

 The Matanuska-Susitna Borough continues to be a growing community.
-Population has increased in the past 10 years from 84,314 to 105,743, a 25 percent growth.
+Population has increased in the past 10 years from 88,995 to 110,218, a 24 percent growth.
 This growth resulted in the need for additional schools.
 The cuts to the School Bond Reimbursement Program unequally and negatively impact the residents of the Mat-Su Borough.

-In 2015 Governor Walker eliminated \$5.7 million from the Matanuska-Susitna Borough.
+In 2015 Governor Walker eliminated \$5.7 million from the School Bond Reimbursement Program for schools built in the Matanuska-Susitna Borough.
 The 2019 State Budget eliminated \$9 Million.
 The Borough's services to our voters were negatively impacted.
-Another loss of \$9.7 Million, as placed in the Governor's budget, will hurt the Borough's ability to perform necessary services and again drive home the idea that our word with our citizens is not secure.
-The Borough requests full reimbursement of \$17,963,518.
+Another loss of \$16 Million, as approved in the State's Fiscal Year 2021 budget, hurt the borough's ability to perform necessary services and again drove home the idea that our word with our citizens is not secure.

+The Borough requests full reimbursement of \$16,888,635.